spacelift-io/user-documentation/docs/concepts/spaces/access-control.md

 ## Roles and RBAC

-### Predefined roles
+### System roles

-Spacelift provides three predefined roles that can be assigned to users on a space-by-space basis:
+Spacelift provides several [built-in system roles](../authorization/rbac-system.md#system-roles) roles that can be assigned to users on a space-by-space basis:

 - **Space Reader**: View-only access to resources within the space, can add comments to runs for collaboration.
 - **Space Writer**: Space Reader permissions + ability to trigger runs and modify environment variables.
 - **Space Admin**: Space Writer permissions + ability to create and modify stacks and attachable entities.

-These predefined roles correspond to the legacy system roles (Read/Write/Admin) and provide a simple starting point for organizations new to RBAC.

 ### Custom roles